 You may have a lot of pride asking for help, and you may feel it’s rude demanding others to match equally a previously good deed rendered.
 Trickery that would lead to you obtaining money is also not something you would support.

 You wouldn’t mind borrowing from a caretaker or friend, with promises of paying back in the nearest future.

-This method is basically reserved for those whether capable or incapable of returning the loan, but choose to emphasize urgency or legitimacy of the financial situation and gratitude of favour.
+This method is reserved for those whether capable or incapable of returning the loan, but choose to emphasize urgency or legitimacy of the financial situation and gratitude of favor.

 The assurance of payback guarantees higher chances of compliance faster than other methods.